The “ERISA Exemption Strategy” by Paul M. League, QFP—QUALIFIED FINANCIAL PLANNER

 Disclaimer: The material discussed herein is meant for general illustration or informational purposes only and is not to be construed as investment advice.
 Although the information has been gathered from sources believed to be reliable, it is not guaranteed.
 Please note that individual situations can vary; therefore, the information contained herein should be relied upon only when coordinated with individual professional advice.
 We are not licensed for and therefore do not provide tax or legal advice.

-About the Author: Paul M. League, QFP — QUALIFIED FINANCIAL PLANNER, is the Founding Principal of League Financial & Insurance Services (www.LeagueFinancial.com), which is a privately held company, established in 1984, and located in Palm Desert, CA. Paul and his company specialize in assisting clients to create, expand & preserve assets “…in a league of our own.”
+About the Author: Paul M. League, QFP — QUALIFIED FINANCIAL PLANNER, is the Founding Principal of League Financial & Insurance Services (www.LeagueFinancial.com), which is a privately held company, established in 1984, since located in Palm Desert, CA. Paul and his company specialize in assisting clients to create, expand & preserve assets “…in a league of our own.”
 Contact Information: Paul M. League, P.O.
-Box 11800, Palm Desert, CA 92255-1800; 800.482.5347; Info@LeagueFinancial.com. © Paul M. League.
+Box 11800, Palm Desert, CA 92255-1800; T: 800.482.5347; Info@LeagueFinancial.com. © Paul M. League.
 All rights reserved.

 Acknowledgements: Claude B. Bass, J.D.